Chris Patten: Resignation

-Patten submitted his letter of resignation as BBC Trust Chairman to the Secretary of State on 6 May 2014; citing health reasons following his heart bypass surgery on 28 April.
+Patten submitted his letter of resignation as BBC Trust Chairman to the Secretary of State on 6 May 2014, citing health reasons following his heart bypass surgery on 28 April.
 BBC Trust Vice Chairman Diane Coyle took over as Acting Chairman until the appointment of a new chairman.
-He returned to sit with the Conservative party in the House of Lords in September of that year.
+He returned to sit with the Conservative Party in the House of Lords in September of that year.

-In May 2016, Patten said that the BBC has "lost some of its ambition" in its coverage of science, philosophy and history, and should "stretch" audiences more.
+In May 2016, Patten said that the BBC had "lost some of its ambition" in its coverage of science, philosophy and history, and should "stretch" audiences more.
 Patten bemoaned the fact that much of the corporation's high-brow programming had been moved to BBC Four, the digital channel, and given low budgets that meant shows were "sometimes made with glue and string".
 In a speech on the future of the BBC, which he said was "one of this country's greatest institutions", Patten called on ministers to respect the "besieged" broadcaster's independence, and set in place measures to stop it becoming "the plaything of the government of the day".